Bombay High Court: History and premises

 The Bombay High Court was inaugurated on 14 August 1862 by letters patent issued by Queen Victoria, dated 26 June 1862, under powers granted by the Indian High Courts Act 1861.
-It was of the three High Courts in India established at the Presidency Towns, the others being Calcutta (capital of the Bengal Presidency) and Madras.
+It was one of the three High Courts in India established at the Presidency Towns, the others being Calcutta (capital of the Bengal Presidency) and Madras.

 The work on the present building of the High Court was commenced in April 1871 and completed in November 1878.
 It was designed by British engineer Col. James A. Fuller.
 It is a Gothic Revival building in the Early English style.
 It is 562 ft long and 187 ft wide.
 To the west of the central tower are two octagonal towers.
 Statues of Justice and Mercy are atop this building.
 The first sitting in this building was on 10 January 1879.

 Justice M. C. Chagla was the first Indian permanent Chief Justice of Bombay High Court after independence (1948–1958).

 In 2016, it was announced that the premises of the Bombay High Court would be shifting to Bandra Kurla Complex.

 The 125th anniversary of the building was marked by the release of a book, commissioned by the Bar Association, called The Bombay High Court: The Story of the Building – 1878–2003 by local historians Rahul Mehrotra and Sharada Dwivedi.

 Name of the court

-Although the name of the city was changed from Bombay to Mumbai in 1995, the court as an institution did not follow suit and retained the name Bombay High Court.
-Although, a bill to rename it as Mumbai High Court was approved by the Union Cabinet on 5 July 2016, along with the change of name of the Calcutta High Court and Madras High Court as Kolkata High Court and Chennai High Court respectively, the same is pending approval before the Parliament of India but may not be enacted for some time.
+Although the name of the city was officially changed from Bombay to Mumbai in 1995, the court as an institution did not follow suit and retained the name Bombay High Court.
+Although a bill to rename it as the Mumbai High Court was approved by the Union Cabinet on 5 July 2016, along with the changes of name of the Calcutta High Court and Madras High Court to Kolkata High Court and Chennai High Court respectively, the same is pending approval before the Parliament of India but may not be enacted for some time.

-Sesquicentennial celebrations

-In 2010, the High Court organized several functions to mark the completion of 150 years of the establishment of the High Court.
-A special postal cover was released by Milind Deora, the then Minister of State for Communications and Information Technology at the historical Central Court Hall of the High Court on 14 August 2012.

-An exhibition displaying important artifacts, royal charters, stamps, old maps and other documents of historical importance was inaugurated by the then Chief Minister of Maharashtra, Prithviraj Chavan, in the Central Court Hall on 15 August 2012.
-The then Prime Minister of India, Dr. Manmohan Singh was the Chief Guest at the concluding ceremony of the year-long Sesquicentennial celebrations on 18 August 2012.

-A book titled A Heritage of Judging: The Bombay High Court through one hundred and fifty years, edited by Dhananjaya Y. Chandrachud, Anoop V. Mohta and Roshan S. Dalvi was published by the Maharashtra Judicial Academy.